negotiate-merge/rotadyne-fluid-net/README.md

 __Front end__
 - [ ] Reading from presure sensor
 - [ ] Unsure if this a real thing, will keep an eye on it. "react objects not updating when backend redirects to /devices"
+- [ ] Need to make the pop up data more responsive and also better reflect the status.
+Particularly if there is an emergency and the pump is running.
+Need to be able to see easily that this is the case.

 __Back end__
 - [x] Devise a method of removing a device from the controller logic when pump override is implemented.